CE-Programming/toolchain/examples/graphx/blitting/readme.md

-### GraphX Blitting Demo
+### Blitting Demo

-This example demonstrates blitting to manually copy data from the drawing buffer to the screen buffer
+This example demonstrates blitting to manually copy data from the  hidden drawing buffer to the visible screen buffer.

 ---

-This demo is a part of the C SDK Toolchain for use on the CE.
+This demo is part of the CE C SDK Toolchain.